openresty/lua-nginx-module/README.markdown

 C Macro Configurations
 ----------------------

-While building this module either via OpenResty or with the NGINX core, you can define the following C macros via the C compiler options:
+While building this module either via OpenResty or with the Nginx core, you can define the following C macros via the C compiler options:

 * `NGX_LUA_USE_ASSERT`
 	When defined, will enable assertions in the ngx_lua C code base.
 Recommended for debugging or testing builds.
 It can introduce some (small) runtime overhead when enabled.
 This macro was first introduced in the `v0.9.10` release.
 * `NGX_LUA_ABORT_AT_PANIC`
-	When the Lua/LuaJIT VM panics, ngx_lua will instruct the current nginx worker process to quit gracefully by default.
+	When the LuaJIT VM panics, ngx_lua will instruct the current nginx worker process to quit gracefully by default.
 By specifying this C macro, ngx_lua will abort the current nginx worker process (which usually result in a core dump file) immediately.
 This option is useful for debugging VM panics.
 This option was first introduced in the `v0.9.8` release.
-* `NGX_LUA_NO_FFI_API`
-	Excludes pure C API functions for FFI-based Lua API for NGINX (as required by [lua-resty-core](https://github.com/openresty/lua-resty-core#readme), for example).
-Enabling this macro can make the resulting binary code size smaller.

-To enable one or more of these macros, just pass extra C compiler options to the `./configure` script of either NGINX or OpenResty.
+To enable one or more of these macros, just pass extra C compiler options to the `./configure` script of either Nginx or OpenResty.
 For instance,

     ./configure --with-cc-opt="-DNGX_LUA_USE_ASSERT -DNGX_LUA_ABORT_AT_PANIC"